meltyourface/blank/posts/White-Darkness/Ritual-for-Chakra-Balance-White-Darkness-Harmonization/index.md

 ## Ritual of the Luminous Shadow

-Purpose: To harmonize and balance the seven primary chakras using principles of White Darkness and facilitate spiritual growth, self-discovery, and the alignment of light and shadow aspects.
+**Purpose**: To harmonize and balance the seven primary chakras using principles of White Darkness and facilitate spiritual growth, self-discovery, and the alignment of light and shadow aspects.

 Materials needed: